The Premier Event for Blockchain Unification · March 2026

 🌐

 Judges are selected from academia, standards bodies, and neutral research organizations.
-No judge may hold > 0.5% of their portfolio in any chain they judge.
-Conflicts must be disclosed and recused.
-Wolfram Research serves as a neutral arbiter.
+No judge may hold > 0.5% of their portfolio in any chain they cover.
+Their commentary is published alongside market data — not used to override market outcomes.
+Wolfram Research independently fact-checks all technical claims within 48 hours.

 06